EmersonDeltaV/deltav-edge/developer-guide/developer-guide.md

 - Excel

-# Creating Edge Applications in Edge App Marketplace
+# Creating Edge Applications in Edge App Marketplace (DRAFT)

+More details on setting up Edge Marketplace Applications can be found in [Edge Marketplace Application Development Guide](edge-applications.md)